Aadv1k/cybernated/README.md

   - implemented `./models/UserModel.js` which allows us to plug and play with database systems
   - currently we use `data.json` as a mock DB
 - [ ] A system to organize html; handle 404; CSS and JS handling
+  - implement a fancy landing page, including cool CSS
+  - implement server JS and CSS responses
+  - [ ] Fix the javascript for the page; handle errors/success properly
+  - [ ] Setup the 404 page with the same theme
 - [ ] Find out sites with good crypto news and crypto pricings, prediction etc; SCRAPE them
 - [ ] Send newsletters every morning with the updated DB of news